sagarbhoge2003/Sagar-Portfolio/README.md

 - **Skills Section**: A display of my technical skills.
 - **Contact Form**: Directly send me an email via FormSpree.

+## Deployment

+This project is deployed on Netlify.
+You can visit the live site [here](https://sagar-dev.netlify.app).

 ## Installation and Setup

 To run this project locally, follow these steps: